igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/singly/base/SinglyLinkedList.md

 list.getAt(1) // 'a'
 ```

-### 12. `insertAt(data: E, index: Int)` method
+### 13. `insertAt(data: E, index: Int)` method

-- **Description**: Create an insert a node at provided index.
+- **Description**: Create an insert a node at given index.
 If index is out of bounds, add the node to the end of the
   list.
-- **Tests**: `insert a new node with data at the 0 index when the list is empty`,
-  `insert a new node with data at the 0 index when the list has elements`,
+- **Tests**: `insert a new node with data at the 0 index 0 when the list is empty`, `insert a new node with data at
-  `inserts a new node with data at a middle index`,
-  `insert a new node with data at a last index`,
+  index 0 when the list has elements`, `inserts a new node with data at a middle index`, `insert a new node with data at
-  `insert a new node when index is out of bounds`
+  a last index`, `insert a new node when index is out of bounds`

 Example: